jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   (a) may include guideline values for aesthetic determinands for avoiding adverse aesthetic effects in drinking water; and (b) may contain different provisions for different categories of bulk supplier, networked supplier, or water carrier, or different provisions for each class of drinking-water supplier; but
   (c) must not include any requirement that fluoride be added to drinking water.
-(4) Despite section 28 of the State Sector Act 1988, the Minister may not delegate any of the powers conferred by subsection (1).
+(4) Despite clause 5 of Schedule 6 of the Public Service Act 2020, the Minister may not delegate any of the powers conferred by subsection (1).
 (5) Standards issued or adopted under subsection (1) are a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 69P Minister must consult before issuing, adopting, or amending drinking-water standards